 - The ILRC’s Red Cards help people assert their rights and defend themselves in many situations, such as when ICE agents go to a home.
 Templates are available in Arabic, Chinese, English, French, Hmong, Korean, Spanish, Tagalog, and Vietnamese

-- Frequently asked questions about undocumented workers rights by Legal Aid at Work in English, Spanish and Chinese
+- Fact sheet about undocumented workers rights by Legal Aid at Work in English, Spanish, and Chinese

 - List and map of free clinics across the U.S. for the uninsured.
 See link